Updated 1 May 2019

 In its recognition of two distinct yet valid star pentagons, morphic theory goes beyond both conventional topology and abstract set theory.
 Yet, at the same time, morphic theory resolves the differences between these two approaches in a way which creates a new and self-consistent model.

 But such a polytope is no longer a proper topological decomposition of a manifold and, even though its cells conform, it does not itself obey the higher-dimensional analogues and extensions of Euler's polyhedron formula.
-Its topology cannot be expressed analytically and unambiguously.
+Its topology cannot be expressed analytically and unambiguously from its abstract properties alone.
 For example if we substitute a hollow Möbius star for the base of the pentagonal cuploid, we obtain a surface which is topologically a Klein bottle instead of a projective plane, although its sum of V − E + F does not change.
 It is a valid abstract polyhedron (and a valid morphic one) but it is no longer a proper topological decomposition of either manifold.

 It might therefore be tempting to restrict one's attention to proper decompositions and cast one's definitions accordingly, as Stewart did (and indeed, I did until Branko pulled me up).
 But in that case, one would be rejecting many otherwise valid abstract polytopes and leaving anomalies such as the cornoid properties unexplained.
+And why allow a toriod as an interior but not a building-block?
 One could hardly be laying claim to a general theory.
 Given the consequences of the abstract approach, with its acceptance of non-ball cells, there is no reason to deny the Möbius pentagon vertex figure as a polygon in its own right.

 The sharp-eyed among you will by now have recognised that the Möbius star pentagon discussed here is not only regular but represents an entirely new class of regular star polygons and, by extension, of regular star polytopes in general.